-- Ensuring that the programme runs smoothly and cost effectively including identification of module leaders when vacancies arise; - Organizing and chairing programme meetings; - Developing policies and processes related to aspects of quality enhancement for the programmes; - Working with the programme team on curriculum development; - Collating programme information and producing reports etc. for various boards e.g. AMR; - Leading on programme review, development and validation; - Dealing with 'student issues' such as extenuating circumstances, extensions and student concerns; - Promoting and marketing the programmes with the programme team; - liaising with the external examiners; - Organizing student consultative meetings.
+- Ensuring that the programme runs smoothly and cost effectively including identification of module leaders when vacancies arise; - Organizing and chairing programme meetings; - Developing policies and processes related to aspects of quality enhancement for the programmes; - Working with the programme team on curriculum development; - Collating programme information and producing reports etc. for various boards e.g. AMR; - Leading on programme review, development and validation; - Dealing with 'student issues' such as mitigating circumstances, extensions and student concerns: - Promoting and marketing the programmes with the programme team; - Planning dates for end of year assessment boards and liaising with the external examiners; - Organizing student consultative meetings.

-Each incoming cohort of students will be assigned a Level Tutor.
+Each incoming cohort of students will be assigned a Level Tutor who will retain responsibility for that particular group during their three years on the programme.
 Specifically, Level Tutors will: